Gábor N. Forgács

-Gabor N. Forgacs (born October 6, 1969) is a Hungarian film director, producer, cinematographer, and he also serves as the chairman of Parabel Filmstudio.
+Gábor N. Forgács (born October 6, 1969) is a Hungarian film director, producer, cinematographer, and he also serves as the chairman of Parabel Filmstudio.
 In a career of more than two decades, he is best known for film The butterflies, a culture shock psychodrama which was released in summer 2013, at the 35th Moscow International Film Festival.

 Early life

-Forgacs was born in Budapest, Hungary.
+Forgács was born in Budapest, Hungary.
 Throughout his early age he paid attention for the cinema, especially for Martin Scorsese, David Lynch and Tony Scott films.
 At the beginning of his career he was mentored by Vilmos Zsigmond, the Hungarian-American cinematographer of Close Encounters of the Third Kind, The Deer Hunter, The Black Dahlia.

 Education

-After his graduation of the Hungarian Film&TV school Mafilm and the American Film Institute in Los Angeles where N. Forgacs studied from Allen Daviau and Bill Dill (cinematographer of The Five Heartbeats), he worked as cinematographer in Daviau’s and Dill’s movies.
+After his graduation of the Hungarian Film&TV school Mafilm and the American Film Institute in Los Angeles where Forgács studied from Allen Daviau and Bill Dill (cinematographer of The Five Heartbeats), he worked as cinematographer in Daviau’s and Dill’s movies.